I am often asked questions about epidural and spinal anaesthetics. I have compiled the information below with these questions in mind.

-In my experience there is usually less perineal trauma in patients with an epidural as delivery of the baby’s head can be more controlled to allow a more gradual stretch of the perineum.
+In my experience there is usually less perineal trauma in patients with an epidural as the delivery of the baby’s head can be more controlled to allow a more gradual stretch of the perineum.

 If your delivery is by Caesarean section a regional anaesthetist is safer for you and your baby than a general anaesthetic.
 As well as you stay awake you can see your baby as it is born and enjoy your baby immediately after birth.
-An epidural can be used for post Caesarean section pain relief.
+An epidural can be used for post-Caesarean section pain relief.

 What are the risks of regional anaesthesia?

 Epidural and spinal anaesthetics may cause blood pressure to drop (called ‘hypotension’).
 This can result in you feeling faint or even going unconscious unless addressed.
 Hypotension can also be associated with nausea.
-If you become hypotensive baby’s heat rate can slow.
-Significant and especially prolonged hypotension is dangerous for baby.
-For this reason, intravenous fluid loading is usually done before the before the epidural or spinal block is done.
+If you become hypotensive baby’s heart rate can slow.
+Significant and especially prolonged hypotension is dangerous for the baby.
+For this reason, intravenous fluid loading is usually done before the epidural or spinal block is done.
 Your blood pressure will be routinely checked after you have had your regional anaesthetic.
 If there is a drop in blood pressure, you may need to be treated with intravenous fluids, medications, and oxygen.